 3. Click Save.

-4. You might see red warnings.
-Ignore them only if Enable ICMP checks is not selected.
+Important You might see red warnings.
+You can ignore them only if Enable ICMP checks is not selected.

 Step 5: Assign AZs and Networks

-• If you use Availability Zones, select one of the three available zones from the Singleton Availability Zone dropdown, then select a network from the Networks dropdown.
+• If you use Availability Zones, click one of the three available zones from the Singleton Availability Zone drop-down menu, then click a network from the Networks drop-down menu.
 The networks that appear in this list are networks that you created earlier in this procedure.

-• If you use Availability Sets, select a network from the Networks dropdown.
+• If you use Availability Sets, click a network from the Networks drop-down menu.
 The networks that appear in this list are networks that you created earlier in this procedure.

 2. Click Save.